 The "Year of the Tiger," the lunar Chinese New Year, was celebrated on February 14, 2010.
 Once every twelve years, tigers are honored for their transcendent beauty and for the physical and psychic prowess their parts are believed to offer humans.
-Tragically, in the "Year of the Tiger," the continued survival of wild tigers remained uncertain.
+Tragically, the continued survival of wild tigers until the next "Year of the Tiger" in 2022 remains uncertain.

 Tiger numbers are difficult to state with precision.
 There are perhaps somewhat more than 3,000 left in the wild.
 What is not difficult to state is that there is a well-organized criminal trade in tigers, tiger parts and tiger prey, mainly headed for China.
 And as China enjoys greater affluence, the internal market place for wild tiger products, grows stronger and more demanding.
 In a recent report, TRAFFIC-The Wildlife Trade Monitoring Network described the tigers current plight succinctly.

 "The reason for the continuing demise of the wild tiger is overwhelmingly the demand for bones, skin, meat and virtually every part that comprises a tiger.
 Claws and teeth are used for jewelry and good luck charms.
 Eyeballs are used to treat epilepsy, bile to stop convulsions, whiskers to soothe toothache and penises as a potent sexual tonic.
 It is this exploding demand in China that has led to the diversification of organized crime gangs running tiger trafficking operations.
 The most readily available and cheapest part of the killing gang: willing poachers in all parts of the tiger's range."